garrandall/popular-music-data/tracks/billionaire-glee-cast.md

 (what chu see, what chu see bro?)
 I see my name in shining lights
 (uh huh)
-Ahh, yeah yeah
+Ah, yeah yeah
 (what else?)
 A different city every night
 Oh I, I swear, the world better prepare
 (for what?)
 For when I'm a billionaire
 (yeah!)
-Oh oooh oh oooh
+Oh oh oh oh
 When I'm a Billionaire
-Oh oooh oh oooh
+Oh oh oh oh
 (let's go)